Who Are the Unsung Heroes of Advertising?

 You’ve never heard of me, but I helped some of your most loved (or loathed) TV ads make it onto the screen.
 Who I am?
 A treatment writer, that’s who.
 Lurking in the shadows, turning dreams into reality.

-If you’re a producer or director making adverts, music films, corporate videos or promos, you know what creative development is, so, in a second, you can skip to the examples of my work, below.
-First, however, here are two important lists:
+If you’re a producer or director making adverts, music films, corporate videos or promos, you know what creative development is.
+So, in a second, you can skip to the examples of my work below.
+But first, here are two important lists:

 - Production companies I work with: Another Film Company, Bare Films, Cadence Films (New York), Casual Films, Czar, Henry (Paris), Just So, Luti Media, La Cosa de las Películas (Madrid) and MerchantCantos.